-Martin University is a private, nonprofit school in an urban setting in Indianapolis, Indiana.
-Martin University was founded in 1977 and now enrolls around 1,236 students a year, including 1,074 undergrads.
-Martin University provides on-campus housing for students.
+Martin University is a private, nonprofit school in the city of Indianapolis, Indiana.
+Martin University was founded in 1977 and enrolls 170 undergrads and no graduate students.
+Martin University provides housing for students.
 Most students live in off campus housing.

 Planning to play sports?
 Martin University has many options for athletes.
 See them all and learn more about life at Martin University on the Student Life page.

 |Early Decision Acceptance Rate||ED not offered|

 The definition of a "good school" can mean different things for different people.
 Some factors that can help you determine what a good school for you might be include admissions criteria, acceptance rate, tuition costs, and more.

 Let's take a look at these factors to get a better sense of what Martin University offers and if the college seems like the right college for you.

 It is not competitive to get into Martin University.
 The acceptance rate at Martin University is 96%.
 Last year, 243 students applied to Martin University and 234 were admitted.

 Retention refers to the number of students that stay enrolled at a school over time.
 It is a way to measure how satisfied students are with their school experience, and if they have the support necessary to succeed in college.